 The IRS defines a home office based on these characteristics:

-- If you answered yes to all, you might be able to deduct your home office expenses.
-If you answered no to any, you can’t claim the deduction.
+If all of these are true for you, then you might be able to deduct your home office expenses.
+If any of them don’t apply in your case, you can’t claim the deduction.

 How much is the home office deduction?